-Sources: Appalachian St. hiring coach Drinkwitz
+Appalachian St. hiring Drinkwitz to 5-year deal

 Satterfield went 51-24 in six seasons with the Mountaineers, guiding them to a share of three Sun Belt Conference titles and three straight bowl victories.

-Appalachian State plays Middle Tennessee in Saturday night's (9 p.m.
-ET on ESPN) R+L Carriers Bowl in New Orleans.
+Appalachian State plays Middle Tennessee in the R+L Carriers Bowl in New Orleans on Saturday night (9 p.m.
+ET, ESPN/ESPN App).